 What makes a relationship last?
 What makes a business successful?
 Both questions plagued me for years…

 As a child, I spent hours writing rhyming love poems, despite growing up in a country where people rarely kissed in public.
-This passion for poetry morphed from my spiral-bound notebook into years of study into the psychology of relationship success, and launching a business as an Indian Matchmaker in Paris.
+This passion for poetry morphed from my spiral-bound notebook into years of study into the psychology of relationship success, and launching a business as a Professional Matchmaker in Paris.
 Through 3000+ in-person interviews and long years at the library understanding human psychology and behaviour at NYU, I studied what makes relationships go the distance – and how to find someone with whom you can last.

 Two years ago, I started working with ambitious professionals who wanted to find a long-term partner, but were struggling with where, when, and how to meet the right person.